EdgeFirstAI/documentation/docs/platforms/publishing.md

 Most of the workflows below require working knowledge with [SSH and command-line interfaces](./ssh.md).
 It is recommended that you read and follow the steps on that page to confirm SSH connectivity with the Raivin.

 ## Method 1: Download the MCAP from the Raivin and Publish to Studio
 The first method is to download the MCAP from the Raivin.
-This can be accomplished in two ways:
+This can be accomplished in [two ways](./recording.md#downloading-the-mcap-recording) :
-- use the [download](./recording.md#downloading-and-analysis) button for the MCAP on the Recording Service page to download the MCAP to your PC via the Raivin's WebUI.
+- use the download button for the MCAP on the [MCAP Details Modal](./recording.md#the-mcap-modal) to download the MCAP to your PC via the Raivin's WebUI.
 - use [SCP](./ssh.md#secure-copy) to download the file to your PC via the command-line interface.

 For our example above, you would click the second green "download" button from the top or run the following command on your PC: